brandur/sorg/content/drafts/postgres-atomicity.md

 committed is used to help determine the tuple's visibility.

-The key here is that for purposes of consistency, the WAL is considered the canonical source for commit status[1] (and by extension, visibility).
+The key here is that for purposes of consistency, the WAL is considered the canonical source for commit status (and by extension, visibility) [2].
 The same information will be returned regardless of whether Postgres successfully committed a transaction hours ago, or seconds before a crash that the server is just now recovering from.